populated/punctuation/README.md

 Use a question mark in parentheses to indicate uncertainty about a date or number.

-- Aristophanes, the Greek playwright, was born in 448 (?BC) and died in 380 (?BC).
+- Aristophanes, the Greek playwright, was born in 448 (?)
+BC and died in 380 (?)
+BC.

 An exclamation point is used to signal the end of an emotional or emphatic statement, an emphatic interjection, or a forceful command.